MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 |-(minus) | Collapse all nodes.|
 |*(star) | Expand one level for all nodes.
 Consecutive keystrokes will expand to the next level.|

-## Inline CodeLens for AL profiling results
+## Inline Profiler CodeLens for AL profiling results

+The Profiler CodeLens for AL enables showing profile results.
+At hover, the Profiler CodeLens displays time spent in milliseconds for a specific method, and the number of hits on the method.
+When opening a profiler file, the lens will show information on all statements that appear as frames in the profiler.

+General CodeLens support for Visual Studio Code is enabled in the user or workspace settings by adding the `"editor.codeLens": true` setting for the specific user or for the workspace.
+To activate this setting, press **Ctrl+Shift+P**, and then choose **Preferences: Open Settings (UI)** for workspace settings, or choose **Preferences: Open User Settings** for user settings.

+While in the settings file, you can now add two options for the Profiler CodeLens for AL. The `"al.areProfileLensesSupported": true` enables the CodeLens and is by *default* true.
+The option for adding a lower limit for time spent on statement execution is `al.statementLensMin`.
+This must be set to the value in milliseconds which is the lower limit.
+The *default* for this setting is `500` milliseconds (ms).
+Any value below the stated threshold will not be shown.

 > [!NOTE]
-> CodeLens for AL profiling results is in preview with runtime 8.0.

-CodeLens for Visual Studio Code is enabled in the user or workspace settings by adding the `"editor.codeLens": true` setting for the specific user or for the workspace.
-CodeLens is also available for showing profile results.
-At hover, CodeLens displays time spent in milliseconds for the specific method, and number of hits.
-The option for adding a lower limit for time spent on statement execution is `al.statementLensMin`.
-To activate this setting, press **Ctrl+Shift+P**, and then choose **Preferences: Open Settings (UI)** for workspace settings, or choose **Preferences: Open User Settings** for user settings.
+> Because of the aggregation of frames, there can be minor discrepancies between the information appearing in the CodeLens and in the profiler.

 ## See Also